CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

   * Having the layer name as the file extension (we are not using file extensions so the layer tag can go on the file extension): d/z/y/x.layerName
   * Having the layer name as a folder prefix in the uri: layerName/d/z/y/x
 #### TODO: support `time`?
+#### TODO: How to handle CDB's negative levels?
+These are mip levels of the 0 level tiles. ktx2 has ways of specifying mip levels.
+Is there a good way to fetch a mip level of root tile.
+Otherwise we would actually need a cdb subdivision or a way to specify subdivision per level.

 ## Tileset JSON Format Updates